mpecha/nvidia-profiler/README.md

 ## Install NVidia runtime for docker

-To install nvidia runtime for docker, run the following command:
+It is necessary to have an nvidia runtime.
+To install this runtime, run the following commands:

 ```bash
 sudo apt-get install nvidia-container-runtime